mfeemster/keysharp/README.md

 * The Help and Window Spy menu items are not implemented yet.
 * `Download()` only supports the `*0` option, and not any other numerical values.
 * Static class variables cannot be overridden in subclasses.
 So regardless of the class used to access the variable, they all refer to the same static member variable.
-* Static class member variable initializers like static `x.y := z` are not supported.
-Instead, just initialize in one step like static x := { `y`, 42 }
+* Static class member variable initializers like static `x.y := 42` are not supported.
+Instead, just initialize in one step like static 'x := { "y", 42 }
 * Within a class, a property and a method cannot have the same name.
 However, they can if one is in a base class and the other is in a subclass.
 * The concept of a class prototype is not supported, because it doesn't exist in C# classes.
 Thus, there is no `.Prototype` member.
 * Properties other than `__Item[]` cannot take parameters.
 If you need to pass a parameter, use a method instead.